FAPLZ/FAPLZ_AIC/README.md

-*To add the AIV files in your game, follow these steps:
+2.1.)To add the AIV files in your game, follow these steps:

   1.) make a backup folder for the original AIV files (optional).